Questions and answers for firms about conduct risk during LIBOR transition.

 Firms are more likely to be able to demonstrate they have fulfilled their duty to treat customers fairly where they adopt a replacement rate that aligns with the established market consensus, reached through appropriate consultation, and is recognised by relevant national working groups as an appropriate solution.

 ISDA’s work on fall back rates has identified a broad consensus for calculating a fair replacement rate in LIBOR derivatives, receiving substantial support across the market, including both payers and receivers of floating rates.
-ISDA has recently published the outcome of its consultation, which outlines the final parameters of adjustments that will apply to derivatives fallbacks for certain interbank offered rates (IBORs).
-ISDA will continue to engage with market participants and authorities on how to address remaining issues in advance of publication of its documents to reflect the fall backs.
-The RFR Working Group is undertaking further work to consider how to calculate a fair replacement rate for use in fall backs for legacy cash products (such as bonds and loans).
+ISDA has now finalised its documentation which sets out the parameters of adjustments that will apply to derivatives fallbacks for certain interbank offered rates (IBORs).
+The RFR Working Group has also undertaken further work to consider how to calculate a fair replacement rate for use in fall backs for legacy cash products (such as bonds and loans).

 As part of our involvement in these industry initiatives, we have emphasised the importance of ensuring these are progressed in compliance with competition law.

-Recognising that industry initiatives are still underway and market consensus is still developing in some areas, firms must ultimately exercise their own judgement on when and how to remove LIBOR dependencies in legacy contracts by end-2021.
+However, firms must ultimately exercise their own judgement on when and how to remove LIBOR dependencies in legacy contracts.

 The most effective way to avoid LIBOR-related exposure is not to write new LIBOR-referencing business, and to transition to alternative rates, taking into account the considerations on selecting a fair replacement rate outlined above.